tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 Specification Required procedure {{?RFC8126}}.
 The role of the designated expert is described in {{Section 17 of ?RFC8447}}.
 The designated expert {{RFC8126}} ensures that the specification is publicly available.
-It is sufficient to have an Internet-Draft (that is posted and never published as an RFC) or a document from another standards body, industry consortium, university site, etc.
+It is sufficient to have an Internet-Draft (that is posted and never published as an RFC) or to cite a document from another standards body, industry consortium, or any other location.
-The expert may provide more in depth reviews, but their approval should not be taken as an endorsement of the SSLKEYLOGFILE label.
+An expert may provide more in depth reviews, but their approval should not be taken as an endorsement of the SSLKEYLOGFILE label.

 --- back